-The deemed date of payment is the earlier of the date on which the dividend is paid or becomes payable by the company that declared the dividend.
-For listed shares a dividend is deemed to be paid on the date it is actually paid.
+The deemed date of payment (cash and dividend in specie) is the earlier of the date on which the dividend is paid or becomes payable by the company that declared the dividend.
+For listed shares a cash dividend is deemed to be paid on the date it is actually paid.